EQS-News: Nordea Bank Abp: Flagging notification

 Nordea Bank Abp

-Nordea Bank Abp has on 21 January 2022 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has decreased below the threshold of 5 per cent on 20 January 2022.
+Nordea Bank Abp has on 24 January 2022 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has crossed the threshold of 5 per cent on 21 January 2022.

 Total positions of BlackRock, Inc. and its funds according to the notification: